 If it weren’t for Big Tech:

-- Blockbuster would still be a premier visual entertainment option.
+- Blockbuster would still overcharge us

 On the flip side

 - Overpowered tech companies take advantage of us

 No doubt there are problems to address, but shitposting on the Internet isn’t helpful.